The Great Brook Run

 - Taking part is not without risk.
 Click here to read what you should know, particularly if you’re bringing children.

-- Runners need to register on the day, before 12:15.
-Race starts at 12:30.
+- Runners need to register on the day, between 11:00 and 12:15.
+The race starts at 12:30.

 - All runners, no matter how slow, get a medal…. eventually.

 - No, he probably won’t.
 He doesn’t need the PR anymore so we never see him.